alphagov/notifications-tech-docs/source/accessibility.html.md

 We know this website is not fully accessible:

-- it has links whose only content is an image with no alt text
+- it links to images that have no alt text
-- the table of contents is sometimes announced as a dialog to screen readers when it isn't
+- screen readers sometimes incorrectly announce the table of contents as a dialog
-- links can be hidden by the 'sticky' table of contents button while focused
+- links can be hidden by the ‘sticky’ table of contents button while focused

 ## Feedback and contact information